CBT FOR ANXIETY DISORDERS & DEPRESSION: COMPLEXITY AND CO-MORBIDITY 1 - 2024/5

 Thus, the summative assessment for this module consists of:

-A 1500 word account summarising the specific findings/content, strengths and limitations of three current articles on the use of CBT for working with the disorder presented in the group presentation outlined below; with particular emphasis on links to current practice.
-The PowerPoint slides used in the presentation will also be submitted.
+A 1500 word critical analysis, summarising the specific findings/content, strengths and limitations of three current articles presented in the formative Debate outlined below; with particular emphasis on links to current practice.

 Formative assessment and feedback

 A classroom Debate to be completed in April, on the following motion:

 'Trans-diagnostic CBT approaches are more effective than disorder specific CBT protocols for comorbid presentations of anxiety disorders &/or depression'.

 In preparation for the Debate, students will be asked to draw on relevant lectures, personal experience and undertake research of published literature.
 Three relevant papers will be identified to be formally captured in the summative 1500 word critical analysis.